anthony-aylward/luciferase/README.md

 luciferase-ratioplot --title "plot title" example.tsv example.pdf
 ```

-For this script, the number of entries in the input JSON should be a multiple
-of 3.
 The resulting plot shows the estimated allelic ratio of enhancer activity
 with confidence intervals (95% by default).
 Here is an example input dataset
 and plot: